Wedderburn Airport: Overview

-The airfield was established to provide club members with a low cost option for owning and operating their aircraft.
-The operating costs of the airfield are paid through club membership fees and leasing of hangar space.
+The airport was established to provide club members with a low-cost option for owning and operating their aircraft.
+The operating costs of the airport are paid through club membership fees and leasing of hangar space.
 The grounds are maintained by a caretaker who resides on site.
 It is reported that the annual operating cost under this model is approximately $65,000.
-The airfield has become more popular with recreational flyers following the closure of Hoxton Park Airport in 2008.
+The airport has become more popular with the recreational flyers following the closure of Hoxton Park Airport in 2008.
 Upgrades to airport facilities have been completed progressively as funds permit and include the sealing of the entire length of runway 17/35 in 2008 and ongoing works to seal the apron and taxiway areas.

-In addition to regular flying club events, Wedderburn holds an annual open day and fly-in, an event that includes displays of a variety of home-built, ultralight, historic and military aircraft as well as a barbecue and family friendly activities.
+In addition to regular flying club events, Wedderburn holds an annual open day and fly-in, an event that includes displays of a variety of home-built, ultralight, historic and military aircraft as well as a barbecue and family-friendly activities.
 The event is intended to be a social gathering for club members and an opportunity for interested members of the community to look around the facilities.
-In previous years, money raised has been donated to organisations such as CareFlight.
+In previous years, money raised has been donated to the organisations such as CareFlight.

 Facilities

-Wedderburn airfield has a single runway, aligned 17/35, measuring approximately 950 m long.
+Wedderburn Airport has a single runway, aligned 17/35, measuring approximately 950 m long.
 The strip has been progressively upgraded using funding from club members and was sealed to full length in 2008.
 There is currently no night lighting available, limiting the airport to daytime visual flight rules operation only.
 As Wedderburn caters to small recreational and general aviation category aircraft, the facilities are limited to use by aircraft not exceeding 4000 kg maximum takeoff weight.

-There is no control tower at the airfield, so pilots are required to coordinate takeoff and landings using a discrete Common Traffic Advisory Frequency.
+There is no control tower at the airport, so pilots are required to coordinate takeoffs and landings using a discrete Common Traffic Advisory Frequency.
 Weather information is available from nearby Camden Airport.
 Fuel (avgas) is available, and the site houses close to 100 hangars for the storage of members' aircraft.